bluetooth — low-level Bluetooth

 This may only be queried while the interface is currently active.

 • 'addr_mode': Sets the address mode.
-Values can be:
+Values are:

-• 'gap_name': Get/set the GAP device name used by service 0x1800, characteristic 0x2a00.
+• 'gap_name': Get/set the GAP device name used by the Generic Access service (UUID 0x1800), Device Name characteristic (UUID 0x2a00).
 This can be set at any time and changed multiple times.

 • 'rxbuf': Get/set the size in bytes of the internal buffer used to store incoming events.
 This buffer is global to the entire BLE driver and so handles incoming data for all events, including all characteristics.
 Increasing this allows better handling of bursty incoming data (for example scan results) and the ability to receive larger characteristic values.